SimonJMurphy/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Simon Murphy is a postdoctoral researcher in asteroseismology (stellar pulsations) at the University of Sydney.
-His research interests include pulsating A/F (delta Scuti) stars, chemically peculiar (especially lambda Bootis) stars, and binary stars.
-He uses pulsation timing to find and parametrise binary systems.
-He also uses stellar pulsations to characterise stellar masses, ages and metallicities.
+Simon Murphy is a postdoctoral researcher in asteroseismology at the University of Sydney.
+He uses stellar pulsations to characterise stellar masses, ages and metallicities.
+His research focusses on pulsating A/F stars, particularly delta Scuti stars, and stellar chemically peculiarities such as the lambda Bootis phenomenon.
+He also uses pulsation timing to find and parametrise binary systems.

 Simon is also an outdoors enthusiast, participating in many adventure sports and activites.